tidymodels/corrr/README.md

 ### xselect()

-xselect() behaves similarly to dplyr::select(), but removes whichever columns you select from the rows.
+xselect() behaves similarly to dplyr::select(), but excludes whichever columns you select from the rows.
 It takes your correlate() correlation matrix, and then expressions you would use in select().
 Here are some examples of using xselect():

 ``` r
 # select v1 and v2 to stay in the columns